andrew/ultimate-awesome/README.md

 - [awesome-mango-pi-mq-pro](https://github.com/boosterl/awesome-mango-pi-mq-pro) - A curated list of awesome MangoPi MQ-Pro images, tools and resources.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [awesome-cvpr-2024](https://github.com/harpreetsahota204/awesome-cvpr-2024) - 🤩 An AWESOME Curated List of Papers, Workshops, Datasets, and Challenges from CVPR 2024.
-- [progressive-enhancement-resources](https://github.com/jbmoelker/progressive-enhancement-resources) - Resources on Progressive Enhancement.
-From concept and strategies to feature detection & testing methods.
-Complete with a list of (code) examples.
 - [awesome-video-self-supervised-learning](https://github.com/Malitha123/awesome-video-self-supervised-learning) -  A curated list of awesome self-supervised learning methods in videos.
 - [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) - A curated list of papers for object detection in aerial scenes and related application resources.
 - [awesome-scene-representation](https://github.com/robo-alex/awesome-scene-representation) - A curated list of awesome scene representation(NeRFs) papers, code, and resources.
-- [awesome-thai-dev](https://github.com/unnawut/awesome-thai-dev) - A curated list of awesome technical libraries/articles/resources in Thai.
 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.
 - [awesome-freedom](https://github.com/erfjab/awesome-freedom) - One repository to rule them all! .
 - [awesome-legacy-systems](https://github.com/feststelltaste/awesome-legacy-systems) - A curated list of awesome resources and links about tackling legacy systems that gives hope.